Text-conditioned State Space Model For Domain-generalized Change Detection Visual Question Answering: Experiments

-In Goma, TCSSM attains the highest OA at 94.56\%, while TCSSM+ leads in AA (94.53\%) and F1-score (34.12\%).
-Notably, in the Les Cayes region, TCSSM outperforms all other models with an OA of 94.24\% and an AA of 90.23\%, while TCSSM+ records the best F1-score of 35.10\%, highlighting its exceptional ability to handle complex disaster-affected environments.

-In more challenging cases such as Hawaii, where baseline models achieve lower scores, both TCSSM and TCSSM+ demonstrate clear improvements, with TCSSM+ reaching an OA of 72.91\%, an AA of 70.96\%, and an F1-score of 29.76\%, outperforming the next best model EarthVQANet by nearly 1\% in accuracy, 0.2\% in AA, and 1.8\% in F1-score.
-Similar trends can be observed for regions like La Palma, Marshall, and Moulay Brahim, where the proposed methods substantially exceed prior results across all three metrics.
+In more challenging cases such as Hawaii, where baseline models perform relatively poorly, TCSSM demonstrates clear improvements, surpassing the next best model, EarthVQANet, across OA and F1 metrics.
+Similar trends are observed in regions such as La Palma, Marshall, and Moulay Brahim, where the proposed method consistently outperforms prior approaches across OA, AA, and F1-score.

-\textbf{Comparison to Recent Methods:} While models like RSAdapter and EarthVQANet represent the closest competitors, especially in some specific regions (e.g., Derna and Moulay Brahim), TCSSM+ consistently maintains an edge in all metrics across the majority of regions.
-The proposed methods leverage multi-temporal and multi-modal features effectively, enabling improved domain generalization and feature alignment compared to models primarily based on CNN or Transformer backbones.